susanBuck/dwa15-spring2019/laravel/composer-intro.md

 Examples:
 + `Form.php` is a single-file dependency I provided that you manually included in your projects.
-+ jQuery is a client-side JS dependency that can be added to your project or linked via a CDN (*Content Delivery Network*, e.g. [cdnjs.com](http://cdnjs.com)).
++ jQuery is a client-side JavaScript dependency.
 + Similar to jQuery, Bootstrap is a client-side CSS dependency.

 Frameworks like Laravel require many dependencies, and so it is built using **dependency management software** called **Composer**.